St Peter's Square tram stop

 St Peter's Square is a tram stop in St Peter's Square in Manchester city centre, England.
 It opened on 27 April 1992 and is in Zone 1 of Greater Manchester's Metrolink light rail system.
-The stop's platforms were extended in 2009.
-Later redevelopment in 2015–16 demolished the original two side platforms and replaced them with a twin-island platform layout which allows for limited cross-platform interchange.

-The stop is the most used on the Metrolink network and lies between Deansgate-Castlefield to the South-West and either Exchange Square, Market Street or Piccadilly Gardens tram stops.
+The stop's platforms were extended in 2009, but later redevelopment in 2015–16 demolished the original two side platforms and replaced them with a twin-island platform layout, which allows for limited cross-platform interchange.
+The stop is the most used on the Metrolink network.